OpenSwitchNOS/openswitch-ops-docs/changing-openswitch-code.md

 access page and make sure that "Create Reference" is listed under `Reference: refs/heads/feature/*`.

+### Creating a branch in your repository
-For example, to create a branch `foo` on the project `sysd`, use the following commands:
+Assume you are creating a branch `foo` on the project `sysd`, you would use the following commands:

 ```
 make devenv_add sysd